nf-core/sarek/README.md

 Besides variant calls, the workflow provides quality controls presented by [MultiQC][multiqc-link].

-[Docker containers](https://github.com/MaxUlysse/CAW-containers) are also available for easier deployment.
+The [CAW-containers](https://github.com/SciLifeLab/CAW-containers) repository contains Dockerfiles for each process for easier deployment.

 ## Documentation